Election-Tech-Initiative/electionguard-api-python/README.md

 In practice, you will likely need to run at least one instance of each mode.
 We provide a single codebase and Docker image, but the mode can be set at runtime.

+## 💻 Requirements

+> NOTE:<br>
+> 🐳 = required for running with Docker.<br>
+> 🐍 = required for running with Python.

+- 🐳🐍 [GNU Make](https://www.gnu.org/software/make/manual/make.html) is used to simplify the commands and GitHub Actions.
+This approach is recommended to simplify the command line experience.
+This is built in for MacOS and Linux.
+For Windows, setup is simpler with [Chocolatey](https://chocolatey.org/install) and installing the provided [make package](https://chocolatey.org/packages/make).
+The other Windows option is [manually installing make](http://gnuwin32.sourceforge.net/packages/make.htm).
+- 🐍 [Python 3.8](https://www.python.org/downloads/) is <ins>**required**</ins> to develop this API.
+If developer uses multiple versions of python, [pyenv](https://github.com/pyenv/pyenv) is suggested to assist version management.
+- 🐍 [pipenv](https://github.com/pypa/pipenv) is used to configure the python environment.
+Installation instructions can be found [here](https://github.com/pypa/pipenv#installation).

+_These requirements line up with [electionguard-python](https://github.com/microsoft/electionguard-python/blob/main/README.md#-requirements)._

 ## 🐳 Running with Docker

 If you run Docker and want to get started quickly, we provide a Dockerfile and docker-compose.yml.